-Locals use public transport all the time, but it takes a bit of time to get used to it, especially if you intend to do provincial or regional transfers.
+Locals use Philippines public transport all the time, but it takes a bit of time to get used to it, especially if you intend to do provincial or regional transfers.
 Public transport may not be the best choice for exploration depending on your travel goals and priorities.

 Here are some compelling reasons why you should rent a car in the Philippines instead of commuting:

-The Philippines do not have an extensive train network covering key regions in the country except for Metro Manila.
+The Philippines does not have an extensive train network covering key regions in the country except for Metro Manila.
 If locals don’t intend to fly or flying is not an option, they tend to use buses to get to neighboring cities and provinces.